wessberg/rollup-plugin-ts/README.md

 ### Typescript, Babel, and Browserslist example

 [As described here](#combining-typescript-with-babel), a `babel.config.js` or `.babelrc` file will automatically be found by the plugin if available.
 This example shows how you can provide one explicitly.
-And, [as described here](#typescript-with-browserslist-example), the same goes for Browserslists.
+And, [as described here](#typescript-with-browserslist-example), the same goes for Browserslist.

 ```javascript
 ts({